FDA issues emergency use authorization for Pfizer/BioNTech Covid-19 vaccine - KRDO

 About 20 million people could be vaccinated in the next few weeks — an important step toward ending the pandemic that has killed nearly 300,000 people in the United States.

-But until many more are vaccinated, mitigation efforts such as wearing masks and keep a safe distance need to continue to stop the virus from spreading.
+But until many more are vaccinated, mitigation efforts such as wearing masks and keeping a safe distance need to continue to stop the virus from spreading.

 How the vaccine works